yasmineelhakem/Voting-Dapp-PPP/readme.md

     - postgres-service.yaml (ClusterIP)

 - **Secrets**
-    - Secrets are created from GitHub Actions secrets during deployment (kubectl create secret)
+    - Sensitive information are managed securely using Kubernetes Secrets.
+These secrets are created automatically during deployment (kubectl create secret) by GitHub Actions, which pulls the secret values stored in the repository’s GitHub Actions secrets.
-    - Database and JWT keys are injected using envFrom.secretKeyRef
+    - For the backend service, important secrets like the **database url** and **JWT key** are injected into the deployment using Kubernetes secretKeyRef mechanism, allowing the application to access them as environment variables without exposing them in the code.
-    - TODO: add details
+    - Similarly, for the PostgreSQL database deployment, the **username**, **password**, and **database name** are provided via Kubernetes secrets to ensure credentials remain confidential and are only accessible to the database pod.

 - **Namespace**
     - All resources are deployed into a custom namespace (voting-dapp) for isolation and better organization.